milesj/forum/install.md

 ### Setting up the AppModel ###

 After the tables are created, open up the plugins ForumAppModel and change the values for $tablePrefix to the prefix you have chosen, and $useDbConfig to the database configuration you created the tables in (usually default).

-## Requirements ##

-The final steps are to make sure your routing settings are correct.
-Append the following code to your app/config/routes.php file if it does not exist already.

-	Router::parseExtensions('rss');

-And that admin prefix routing is enabled in app/config/core.php.

-	Configure::write('Routing.prefixes', array('admin'));